freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1413.1

-Run the script and rent the next bike on the list.
-Use the customer with phone number `555-5555` again to rent it.
+Run the script and rent another bike using the customer with phone number `555-5555` again.
+Make sure the bike info printed looks like you want.

 #### HINTS

 - Enter `./bike-shop.sh` in the terminal and press enter
-- The customer with phone number `555-5555` should have the first three bikes rented
+- The customer with phone number `555-5555` and name `Me` should have at least three bikes rented

 ## 1415.
 Add BIKE_INFO_FORMATTED